– Executive Director

 – MA, SP.ED.

-Sally has been working in the field of special education since 2004.
+is the Program Coordinator and co-instructor of our Higher Visions for Education program.
+She has been working in the field of special education since 2004 and has been with RMDSA for 5 years.
 She is a licensed Special Education Generalist teacher in the state of Colorado and has her Master’s Degree in Special Education.
-Sally is currently the Coordinator of Access Programming at the Denver Art Museum.
-In this position, she oversees access initiatives to make the museum inclusive to all visitors and provides team training in community inclusion and best practice strategies when welcoming visitors with diverse needs.
-She also mentors interns with disabilities who are interested in the museum field.
 Her professional interests include curriculum development for acquisition of life skills, strategy development for community inclusion and independence, job coaching, applied behavior analysis and data collection, health and wellness, technology training and universal design.
+Sally lives in Castle Rock with her husband, two young children and rescue dog.
+In her free time she enjoys trail running and reading.

 – MA, LPC.